HD PVR Rocket: carry a personal HD video recorder in your pocket!

 - With built-in microphone mixer for recording your game commentary

-- Also supports PC connect mode.
+- Also supports PC connect mode to record directly to your disk drive.
 Record, trim, upload and stream with Twitch and YouTube

 - Works with Xbox One, Xbox 360, PS3* and PS4, the Wii U plus PC game systems

 *Note: For use with the PS3, an optional PS3 to component video cable is required.

 HD PVR Rocket Overview

 Carry an HD video recorder, small enough to fit in your pocket!

 HD PVR Rocket is portable and USB bus powered.
 Record your best game play at gaming events or at your friends home.
 Simply plug a USB thumb drive into the slot on the front of the Rocket and you can start recording your game play from a PC game system, Sony PlayStation® 3 or 4, Wii U or Microsoft Xbox® One or 360.

 Record your game commentary with Rocket's built-in audio mixer